-Everest Panorama Trek is suitable for families, and elderly peoples who wish to enjoy the view of Mt.
-Everest and other associate mountain peaks.
-This trek is comparatively short and easy trek although you will be in the places like Namche, Syangboche, Tengboche, and Khumjung Village.
+Everest Panorama Trek is suitable for families, and elderly people who wish to enjoy the view of Mount Everest and other associate mountain peaks.
+Comparatively, this trek is shorter and easier.
+You will also be in places like Namche, Syangboche, Tengboche, and Khumjung Village so it’s an amazing experience.
 It is also called Everest View Trek.

-Everest View Trek is a short and easy trek but the panoramic view of Mt.
-Everest, Lothse, Nuptse, Amadablam, Thamserku and other many snowy peaks can be seen.
+This is a short and easy trek with a panoramic view of Mt.
+Everest, Lothse, Nuptse, Amadablam, Thamserku and other many snowy peaks.
 The dramatic landscapes, typical high Himalayan villages, Buddhist Monasteries, and Stupas makes your journey to the Everest region makes an unforgettable holiday in your life.

-After the landing in Lukla Airstrip, you will follow the classic Everest Base Camp Trek trail and then end with a flight back to Kathmandu from Lukla airport.
+After the landing in Lukla Airstrip, you will follow the classic Everest Base Camp Trek trail and then the trek ends with a flight back to Kathmandu from Lukla airport.

 Day 1: Flight to Lukla and trek to Phakding.